Lil Nas X's Satan sneakers aren't sanctioned by Nike, still contain human blood

 What could possibly connect rapper Lil Nas X, Nike and sneakers made with human blood?
 Strap in for an explanation of one of the year's most colorful news stories.
-You might have seen it referenced on SNL this week.
+You might have seen it referenced on SNL April 3.

 The basics